maelvls/homebrew-amc/README.md

     git -C $(brew --repo maelvls/amc) reset --hard origin/master

 ## FAQ

-- **How to switch between the `devel` and stable version?** As both formulas are mutually exclusive, one must be **uninstalled** or **unlinked** before the other can be used.
-For example, from stable to devel:

-      brew unlink auto-multiple-choice
-      brew install auto-multiple-choice-devel

-  Remember that for both formulas, the command is the same: `auto-multiple-choice`.
-  **IMPORTANT:** You will need to run `latex-link` when switching versions:

-      sudo auto-multiple-choice latex-link remove
-      sudo auto-multiple-choice latex-link

 - **Why is the _reduce_ button not working?** This issue is discussed [here][issue-reduce-button].
 In short, it is related to the Glade UI toolkit